Symplectic resolutions of quiver varieties: Factoriality of quiver varieties

-\begin{proof} By Proposition \ref{prop:Vproperties}, the complement to $\mu^{-1}(\lambda)_{\free}^{\theta}$ in $V$ has codimension at least $4$.
-Therefore, the fact that $V$ is normal and locally factorial implies that Hence if $L_0$ is a $PG(\a)$-equivariant line bundle on $\mu^{-1}(\lambda)_{\free}^{\theta}$, forgetting the equivariant structure, there is an extension $L$ to $V$.
-To show that the extension $L$ has a $PG(\a)$-equivariant structure, one repeats the argument of \cite[Lemme 5.2]{DrezetNarasimhan}. \end{proof}
+Hence if $L_0$ is a $G$-equivariant line bundle on $V_s$, forgetting the equivariant structure, there is an extension $L$ to $V$.
+To show that the extension $L$ has a $G$-equivariant structure, one repeats the argument of \cite[Lemme 5.2]{DrezetNarasimhan}, which uses the fact that the codimension of $V \smallsetminus V_s$ is at least two. \end{proof}

-The result that allows us to descend local factorality from $V$ to the quotient $U$ is the following theorem by Drezet.
-Since the version given in \cite{Drezet} concerns the moduli space of semi-stable sheaves on a smooth surface, we provide full details to ensure the arguments are applicable in our situation.